 There are mandatory sequences, which results are required for non-informative proposals, and optional sequences.
 Optional sequences are challenging content that are deliberately difficult to handle.
 They are not meant for evaluation or promotion of the test model.
 The split between mandatory and optional sequences is given in Section 4, as it depends on the anchor.

-2 https://mpeg-miv.org
+&lt;sup>2 https://mpeg-miv.org

 Table 1: List of sequences.
-Strikethrough sequences are not used anymore and will be removed in the next version of the MIV CTC document.
-Descriptions of listed sequences are available in Annex A and in the previous CTC document [8].
+Descriptions of listed sequences are available in Annex A.